-Guiding rule: every member of the public, every single business partner, every single contract party, every single buyer, every single seller, every single title company, every single attorney, every single vendor, and every single agent or broker should be viewed as a potential adversary in a lawsuit.
-As long as you have what they want-cash or property-it may be only a matter of time before they come for you.
-Recognition of this reality should lead sensible investors to proactively limit exposure by implementing an asset protection plan.
+Guiding rule: every member of the public, every single business partner, every single contract party, every single buyer, every single seller, every single title company, every single attorney, every single vendor, and every single agent or broker should be viewed as a potential adversary in a future lawsuit.
+As long as you have what they want—cash or property—it may be only a matter of time before they come for you.
+Recognition of this reality should encourage sensible investors to proactively limit exposure by implementing an asset protection plan.

 Common Questions Pertaining to Anonymity